getsensync/GeNimo_Dashboard_BE/README.md

 ## Installation

-Note : You should install Node.Js and PostgreSQL before run this server
+Note : You should install Node.Js and PostgreSQL before running this server
 ```bash
 # Clone this project
 git clone https://github.com/getsensync/GeNimo_Dashboard_BE